FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metadata/metadata_generator.md

 ## Schema Definition Metadata

 * ### billing_generator
-    * use: Human readable name of the entity that is generating the billing data
+    * use: Human readable name of the entity that is generating the data
     * type: STRING
 * ### provider_prefix
     * use: Shortened name of the provider supplied to be used as the prefix for tags and may be used to modify the name of custom columns.